-Unfortunately, I read an online review for a photo booth vendor that really bothered me, and compelled me to write this post.
+Unfortunately, I read an online review for a photo booth vendor that bothered me and compelled me to write this post.
 You can find that review here.

 Any vendor involved in the event business must understand and follow this cardinal rule: There is no do-over or second chance.
-We must do all we can to be perfect at each and every event.
+We must do all we can to be perfect at every event.
 We can’t come back the next day to finish the job.
-We must understand our brides and hosts planned their special day for weeks, even months.
+We must understand that our brides and hosts planned their special day for weeks or months.
 They have trusted us to be a small part of their celebration, and we must take that responsibility seriously.